Actual Total Loss

 MoneyGeek adheres to a stringent data collection and analysis process.
 We gather information from credible and reliable sources, including the objective opinions of leading industry experts, agencies and entities.

 For this guide, we investigated how each state defined total loss based on data from MWL law, a law firm that specializes in insurance and subrogation recovery.
-Since each state has a different definition of a total loss, we verified MWL law data side-by-side with information from state governments.
+Since each state has a different definition of a total loss, we verified MWL law data with information from state governments.

 Car Insurance Total Loss: Related Pages